tobias-walle/ai.nvim/README.md

 - [Codeium](https://codeium.com/)
 - [Aider](https://aider.chat)

+Goals of ai.nvim:

+- Scratching my own itch and find the ideal way of integrating AI into my workflow.
+- Configurable LLM Provider (Use OpenAI, Anthropic, Azure, Ollama, or whatever you prefer).
+- Hackable (Easily add new capabilities, modify prompts, add custom context information).
+- Integration into the existing development workflow (It doesn't want to replace, but support you).

 There are similar plugins, which didn't match my workflow completely.

 - [Parrot.nvim](https://github.com/frankroeder/parrot.nvim) - Awesome plugin and pretty similar as it also focuses on providing code editing tools for Neovim.
-The goal of ai.nvim is to bring the ideas to the next level.
 - [llm.nvim](https://github.com/huggingface/llm.nvim) - LLM autocompletion similar to GitHub Copilot.
 But the architecture with a custom LSP seems overly complicated.
-I also had some issues last time I tried it.
 - [cmp.ai](https://github.com/tzachar/cmp-ai) - Another solution for LLM autocompletion which is integrated into cmp.
-This worked pretty well, but again I missed some configuration options.
 - [codecompanion.nvim](https://github.com/olimorris/codecompanion.nvim) - Mix of Copilot and Zen.ai.
 Provides chat interface and inline commands with integrations to the various contexts (like the buffer, other buffers, lsp).

-Goals of ai.nvim:

-- Scratching my own itch and find the ideal way of integrating AI into my workflow.
-- Configurable LLM Provider (Use OpenAI, Anthropic, Azure, Ollama, or whatever you prefer).
-- Hackable (Easily add new capabilities, modify prompts, add custom context information).
-- Integration into the existing development workflow (It doesn't want to replace, but support you).

 ## Installation